realviacauchy/git-novice/01b-demonstration.md

 **draws another square filled with circles on the next level, to the left**

+And **sending** copies to other people to work with.

+**PERSON 2 DRAWS another square filled with circles on the second level, to the right**

 So, if I made a small change, like *this* one...

 **substitutes one circle with another shape**